apollographql/connectors-community/connectors/stripe/README.md

       rover dev --supergraph-config supergraph.yaml --router-config router.yaml
     ```

-Now you’re all set!
+You’re all set!
 Open up http://localhost:4000 to query your graph using Apollo Sandbox.

 ### Adding to an existing graph in GraphOS